-The important concepts here are that anything unsustainable will stop and that energy costs change: with new technologies, renewable energy is always getting cheaper: for example, photovoltaic panels have dropped from USD 75.0 to below USD 0.30 per peak Watt at wholesale and are always getting cheaper whilst petroleum is getting more expensive, environmentally costly and would be much more so if Carbon Dioxide pollution was taxed and if conventional fuels were not so heavily subsidised.
+The two most important concepts here are: that anything unsustainable will end and that energy costs change: with new technologies, renewable energy is always getting cheaper: for example, photovoltaic panels have dropped from USD 75.0 to below USD 0.30 per peak Watt at wholesale and are always getting cheaper whilst petroleum is getting more expensive, environmentally costly and would be much more so if Carbon Dioxide pollution was taxed and if conventional fuels were not so heavily subsidised.
 According to this academic study, decades of gradual efficiency improvements followed by recent heavy manufacturing investment in Chinese Silicon solar PV explains most of why solar PV is so cheap now.
-Actually, for most installations, the costs involved in installation and also conversion to mains AC power now are greater than the price of the PV electricity generators themselves.
-It appears that Germany was responsible for trying to kick-start the entire World's photovoltaic expansion around 2008.
+Now the costs involved in installation and conversion from solar DC to mains AC power now are greater than the price of the PV electricity generators themselves.
+It appears that Germany was responsible for trying to kick-start the entire World's photovoltaic expansion from around 2008.
 One would have thought that The USA would, for its own selfish reasons (to avoid wars and Iranian oil, and to get clean reliable energy supplies) or for altruism and leadership be the one country that would pioneer solar power expansion but in 2011, it was nowhere and Germany was the example to follow and the country with a green conscience (as well as bankrolling European social programmes).
 Looking back on the last decade, it is amazing to see how solar panels have become both cheaper and better.
 Solar Power is already half the price of retail electricity in countries like The Philippines or only 25% of the price of diesel generation on an isolated Philippine Island but the Philippines government and electricity regulators are limiting the installation of rooftop solar and encouraging high electricity prices, high taxes and the import of fossil fuels according to this report by Sara Ahmed and the IEEFA.
 By 2019, The United States and eight other countries were being sold solar electricity below 2.5 US Cents per Kilowatt hour from grid-scale solar power stations.